quicwg/ops-drafts/draft-ietf-quic-applicability.md

 As a result, client implementations are encouraged to avoid using source ports associated with protocols known to be vulnerable to reflection attacks.
-Note that the list above is only indicative; other source ports might be considered reflection vectors as well.
+Note that the list above is not exhaustive; other source ports might be considered reflection vectors as well.